 Weekdays tend to be the least traveled time.
 If you will be in town on the weekend, we recommend arriving as early in the morning as possible to enjoy popular areas with fewer people.

 Yes, Biltmore Estate is currently open.
 Biltmore House is open for self-guided tours.
 A prior reservation is required (you will be given an entry time with your reservation).
 Guided tours of Biltmore House are being offered at very limited capacity and by reservation only.
-The Downton Abbey Exhibition is also open to guests at this time.
+The Christmas at Biltmore celebration is also open to guests at this time.
 The 8,000-acre grounds and gardens are open.
 The Estate's restaurants and hotels are welcoming guests.
-However, shuttles are not operating at this time.

 Biltmore employees are required to wear masks in all guests areas.
 Guests are required to wear masks in all indoor public spaces.